US stocks adding to gains ahead of jobs report

 CLICK HERE TO READ MORE ON FOX BUSINESS

 Japan's benchmark Nikkei ended the day up 0.5 percent and advanced 2.4 percent for the week.
-Hong Kong's Hang Seng rose 0.3 percent and China's Shanghai Composite ended up 0.5 percent and up 3.9 percent, marking their best week since late June..
+Hong Kong's Hang Seng closed 0.7 percent higher and added 3.8 percent for the week.
+China's Shanghai Composite ended up 0.5 percent and up 3.9 percent, marking their best week since late June..

 The Associated Press contributed to this article.